Demitsi/alx-low_level_programming/0x00-hello_world/README.md

-To create a script that runs a c file through the preprocessor and save the result into another file
+Creating a script that compiles a file but does not link it